Jamie4224/Facebook-Phishing-Tool/README.md

 - Gathering all data that poeple put in when submitting the login or register form on the homepage
 - Very configurable
 - Simply create your own theme, in your own language
+- Log every uri someone goes on the server!
 - Want me to add something?
 Tell me!

 ###Coming soon:
 - Phishing mail
 - Admin panel
-- Logging every uri someone is on the server
 - Install guidance

 ###Requirements: